TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lesson.md

 	* have students re-write the fruit plural program from yesterday's do now, but without creating a new list.
 	* have students write a function that reverses the letters in a string
 4. **Debrief**
-	* Talk about any issues.
-The students had.
-Discuss how the lists are mutable so you don't have to return a new value the list is just updated so no need to return.
-If there is issue with grabbing the last item of a string discuss this.
+	* Talk about any issues the students had with the lab today.
+Discuss how lists are mutable, so you don't have to return a new value.
+Instead, the list is just updated as the loop runs.

+###Accommodation/Differentiation
+Some students may have issues with grabbing the last item of a string, consider providing tips or scaffolding for students struggling with this.

-	* Go over the bonus question if students got to it.
-Discuss having a function inside of the loop.
-Ask the students what they saw happening.
+Go over the bonus question if any students got to it.
+Discuss having a function inside of the loop and how that operated.